ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel456UG/User_Guide.rst.txt

 .. note::
     As opposed to the specific tags presented in the previous paragraphs, this set of presentation rules is not defined in an HTML page, but in a program assembled and link edited in the VIRTEL LOADLIB.

-An HTML presentation module (a.k.a SCENARIO) is made up of several scenarios composed of the following instructions: SCREENS, SCRNEND, SCENARIO, ACTION$, CONVERT$, COPY$, DECLARE$, ERROR$, FIELD$, GOTO$, IF$, MAP$, SET$, TOVAR$, VIRSV$ and END.
+An HTML presentation module is made up of several scenarios composed of the following instructions: SCREENS, SCRNEND, SCENARIO, ACTION$, CONVERT$, COPY$, DECLARE$, ERROR$, FIELD$, GOTO$, IF$, MAP$, SET$, TOVAR$, VIRSV$ and END.
 These instructions are assembler macros contained in the VIRT456.SCRNAPI.MACLIB library (for MVS) or the VIRT456.VIRSAPI sublibrary (for VSE).
 The other instructions included in this library are for internal use and must not be used directly.
 Each module begins with a SCREENS instruction, is terminated by a SCRNEND instruction, and must contain at least one SCENARIO.

 VIRTEL scenarios were originally assembled and link-edited into a load library concatenated to the DFHRPL DD